 - 1. Cheating in any form or fashion classroom, clinical, laboratory, or elsewhere. - 2.
 Functioning outside the scope of practice allowed in the American Registry of Radiologic Technologists Guidelines. - 3.
 Failure to meet safety needs of patient, self, and others. - 4.
 Radiographing wrong body part or insufficient analysis of orders/request/patient assessment. - 6.
 Unable to successfully complete category during semester assigned. - 7.
 Failure to comply with radiation safety procedures for patient, family, faculty, staff, students and self such as failure to shield, excessive radiation, mistaken radiation and so on.
 This applies to both clinical and laboratory settings. - 8.
 Failure to communicate such things as changes in the client's condition or equipment error etc. - 9.
 Failure to observe ethics such as coming to clinical while chemically impaired or ill with a communicable disease. - 10.
-Breach of confidentiality HIPAA, gossiping, posting clinical (other) information on social networks etc. - 11.
+Breach of confidentiality HIPPA, gossiping, posting clinical (other) information on social networks etc. - 11.
 Falsifying information including deception, being party to deceptive practices, other falsification. - 12.
 Abandoning a client to include, but not limited to leaving the clinical area for any reason without reporting the client's condition to the assigned preceptor and/or instructor or leaving the client unattended.
 Abandoning patient/technologist/faculty member/department etc. while assigned to clinic. - 13.
 Stealing from an affiliated agency or the college. - 14.
 Talking or texting on personal communication devices during RTE courses. - 15.
 Not following Dress Code per Handbook. - 16.
 Being removed from clinical at the request of the facility, faculty or program. - 17.
 Nonprofessional behavior. - 18.
-Attempting Competencies on exams prior to having all necessary practices refer to number 2. - $19. \ {\rm Accessing \ PACS \ or \ other \ filing \ systems \ without \ supervision \ of \ a \ technologist.}$ - 20.
+Attempting Competencies on exams prior to having all necessary practices refer to number 2. - 19.
+Accessing PACS or other filing systems without supervision of a technologist. - 20.
 Excessive absenteeism. - 21.
 Failure to complete and maintain health records mandated by clinical facilities, i.e. Vaccinations and CPR.

-DOCUMENTATION OF INCIDENTS OR CODE OF CONDUCT VIOLATIONS:
+DOCUMENTATION OF INCIDENTS or CODE OF CONDUCT VIOLATIONS:

-Faculty may report any incident involving students via the MAXIENT platform.
-This includes Student Code of Conduct Violations, Discrimination/Sexual Harassment Complaints, and/or Incident and Injury Reporting Student may also report incidents via the MAXIENT platform including Formal Grievances/Appeals, Discrimination/Sexual Harassment Complaints, and/or Incident and Injury Reporting.
+Faculty may report any incident involving students via raidernet or other designated channels.
+This includes Student Code of Conduct Violations, Discrimination/Sexual Harassment Complaints, and/or Incident and Injury Reporting.
+Student may also report said incidents and violations via raidernet or other designated channels.